spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/introduction.md

 Media Library Pro ships with two components for every environment: an attachment component, and a collection component.

 The attachment component can upload one or more files with little or no extra information.
-It's is a lightweight solution for small bits of UI like avatar fields or message attachments.
+It's a lightweight solution for small bits of UI like avatar fields or message attachments.

 ![Screenshot of the attachment component](/docs/laravel-medialibrary/v9/images/pro/attachment.png)